Eglehan History, Family Crest & Coats of Arms

 Early Notables of the Eglehan family (pre 1700)

-More information is included under the topic Early Eglehan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 31 words (2 lines of text) are included under the topic Early Eglehan Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Eglehan family to the New World and Oceana
+Migration of the Eglehan family

 Significant portions of the populations of both the United States and Canada are still made up of the ancestors of Dalriadan families.
 Some of those in Canada originally settled the United States, but went north as United Empire Loyalists in the American War of Independence.
 The late 19th and early 20th centuries saw the ancestors of many Scots on both sides of the border begin to recover their collective national heritage through Clan societies and highland games.
 Some of the first North American settlers carried this name or one of its variants: Mr. Eagleson landed in Boston Massachusetts in 1768.